Axolotl Swollen Toes: What It Means and What to Do

 Step 4: Veterinary Consultation

-Go immediately to an exotic vet if:
+Contact an exotic vet promptly if:

 - Swelling spreads up the leg